-The other day I published a video on our Facebook page called “10 Things Good Moms Do Without Realizing It” (based on this article by Elizabeth Spencer, which is one of our most popular this year.)
+The other day I published a video on our Facebook page called “10 Things Good Moms Do Without Realizing It“.
 The 10 things are simple, every day things moms do like, “told your kids you loved them,” and “served dinner.”
 The response to the video was very positive, but…moms being moms, there were some that couldn’t help but feel the mom guilt that is the result of the societal pressure to give our kids ALL THE THINGS.

 One mom in particular commented:

 I feel guilty sometimes bc we can’t afford to go do things all the time like go out to eat, movies, amusement parks, stuff like that.
 But I am up at dawn making sure my kids are up, fed, off to school with lunches.
 I tell them I love them every day with hugs and kisses.
 But I feel like it’s not enough.

 To that mom, and to all of us who have a hard time convincing ourselves that showing up every day and consistently meeting our kids’ every day needs isn’t ENOUGH…well, I’d like to tell you about my childhood.